|Pilot 1st James W. Hoyle, O-727469 (MIA / KIA) CA

 MIA July 17, 1943 at 9:25am

 On July 17, 1943 took off from Fighter 2 (Kukum) on Guadalcanal piloted by 1st James W. Hoyle on a mission to escort B-24 Liberators on a bombing mission against Kahili Airfield.
-Weather was clear weather and unlimited visibility.
+The weather was clear weather with unlimited visibility.
 This aircraft was last seen between Ballale and Kahili.
+Hoyle was last heard on the radio by F/O Arthur G. Stanley stating "Getting too hot for me, am parachuting" indicating he was going to bail out but no one else in the formation saw him do so.
+When this aircraft failed to return it was officially listed as Missing In Action (MIA).
+Also lost was P-38G 43-2206 pilot 2nd Lt.
+Benjamin H. King (rescued).

 Hoyle was officially declared dead on the day of the mission.
-He is memorialized on the tablets of the missing at Manila American Cemetery.
+He earned the Air Medal with two Oak Leaf Clusters and Purple Heart, posthumously.
+Hoyle is memorialized at Manila American Cemetery on the tablets of the missing.

 Are you a relative or associated with any person mentioned?